-Contractors pay royalties, profit share for blocks under the NELP regime, and revenue share for blocks under HELP and DSF.
+Contractors pay royalties, profit share for blocks under the NELP regime, and revenue share for blocks under HELP and the DSF.
 Under the revenue-share model, bidders pay a share of revenue for the commencement of production, as per their quoted bid.
-The revenue share varies from USD50,000 to USD7 million per day.